 While some may see this as a luxury, having time for yourself is important to maintain your work/life balance.
 Taking time for yourself will also make you a better caregiver.
 Consider unwinding by doing some form of exercise, like yoga, jogging, or something else you might enjoy.
 Saying “no” occasionally is part of maintaining your ability to provide quality care for your loved one.

-Another way to take time for yourself is to share the care responsibilities among other family members and/or friends and professionals.
-Do not feel it is your sole responsibility to do every single thing associated with the organizing, researching, providing, and monitoring of care for your loved one.
+Another way is to share the care responsibilities among other family members and/or friends and professionals.
+Don’t feel it’s your sole responsibility to do every single thing associated with the organizing, researching, providing, and monitoring of care for your loved one.
 Ask for help and develop a care team to share various tasks and responsibilities.

 2. Consider Respite Care

 If the workload is feeling a bit much, consider getting respite care.
-Respite care is temporary care provided to relieve the primary caregiver.
+Respite care is temporary care provided to relieve the primary caregiver and prevent burnout.
 Finding private caregivers for the elderly who are willing to provide respite care at affordable rates can be challenging but there are now online services available which can help.
 Respite Care services may also be available through health authorities.

 3. Have a Routine